Concessions on routes likely to get US Air-AMR off the ground

 These and some flights from Reagan National Airport in Washington, D.C., could be on a list that the Justice Department would require the airlines to divest.
 What gets divested is usually the subject of behind-the-scenes negotiations.

-Potential bidders for those slots include smaller airlines such as JetBlue Airways (JBLU.O) or Spirit Airlines (SAVE.O), analysts say.
+Potential bidders for those slots include smaller airlines such as JetBlue Airways or Spirit Airlines, analysts say.

 SOME UPSIDE